 You’d be hard-pressed to find a part of the country that hasn’t been affected by climate change in one way or another.
 From an increase in natural disasters to hotter summers and colder winters, climate change has touched homeowners coast to coast.
 But there are places that experience fewer negative effects than others, and the homes in the best cities for climate change are selling out fast.

 Our recent homeownership report found that climate change is becoming an increasingly important factor for homebuyers.
 Both first-time homebuyers and younger generations said they considered climate change factors such as green building materials, location, floodplains, and local climate stances when making their final decisions.
+Our recent extreme weather survey also found that 48% of U.S.-based homeowners chose to research the impact of extreme weather events before buying their homes.

 But when it comes to the data — what cities stand out from the pack?
 Below are the results of our study for the top 20 U.S. cities for climate change and an in-depth look at where you should (and maybe shouldn’t) settle down.